 Use a text editor to make your data file.
-TextEdit.app comes free with OS X, but TextWrangler (also free from Bare Bones Software) and BBEdit (from Barebones Software) are highly recommended.
+TextEdit.app comes free with the macOS, but TextWrangler (also free from Bare Bones Software) and BBEdit (from Barebones Software) are highly recommended.
 Save your file as backstripData.txt.
 If you use TextEdit, be sure to save it as .txt file and not as an .rtf file.

 Enter your data starting with the uppermost layer and ending with the bottom layer.
 Your data set will run correctly only if it is in stratigraphic order (youngest at the top, oldest at the bottom).
 After the last set of data, be sure to press return, or it won't read the last line of data.